+Syntax --system_include_dir path

-Syntax system include_dir path Parameters path The path to the system include files, see Rules for specifying a filename or directory as parameters , page 248.
-Description to explicitly he compiler automatically locates the system include files.
-Use this option specify a different path to the system include files.
-This might be useful if installed IAR Embedded Workbench in the default location.
-See also dlib_config g, page 262, andno_system_include, page 277.
-This option i is not available in the IDE.
+Description By default, the compiler automatically locates the system include files.
+Use this option to explicitly specify a different path to the system include files.
+This might be useful if you have not installed IAR Embedded Workbench in the default location.

+See also --dlib config, page 261, and --no system include, page 276.